anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 already defined as part of the base BRSKI specification.
 In addition, alternative enrollment endpoints may be supported at the domain registrar.
-The pledge will recognize if its supported enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint.
+The pledge will recognize if its preferred enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint and evaluating the HTTP response status code.

 The following provides an illustrative example for a domain registrar supporting different options for EST as well as